radiantlogic-v8/documentation-new/documentation/getting_started/docker.md

 These samples provide a starting point for how to integrate different services using a Compose file and to manage their deployment with Docker Compose.

+>[!note]
-<mark>Note: The following samples are intended for use in local development environments such as project setups, tinkering with software stacks, etc. These samples are not supported for production environments.</mark>
+>  The following samples are intended for use in local development environments such as project setups, tinkering with software stacks, etc. These samples are not supported for production environments.

 ### Getting started
 These instructions guide you through the bootstrap phase of creating and deploying samples of containerized RadiantOne deployments with Docker Compose.